OWASP/www-staff/index.md

 * Professionalize administrative and operational tasks and practices.
 * Redesign financial model and membership benefits.

-## Foundation Goals for 2020 - DRAFT
+## Foundation Goals for 2020
+1. Launch updated version of OWASP Top 10 by June 2020.

-* Optimize business operations to overachieve financial and membership targets.
+1. Continue to optimize business operations to overachieve financial and membership targets.
-* Manage two profitable global conferences, planning three in 2021.
+1. Manage two successful global conferences planning three in 2021.
-* Relaunch Project Summits
+1. Launch Project Summits and AppSec Days to over 500 attendees
-* Increase relevance and reputation of OWASP measured by 5% increase in web traffic.
+1. Increase relevance and reputation of OWASP measured by 10% increase in web traffic.
-* Improve satisfaction with OWASP by survey measured 5% increase.
+1. Improve satisfaction with OWASP by survey measured a 5% increase.
-* Increase membership by 20% and Corporate Sponsorship revenue by 25%.
+1. Increase all classes of membership by 25%

 *Vision: Global and open resource for software security*